Average-Distortion Sketching: Introduction

 where the average is taken over the draw of the sketch as well as independent draws $\bx$ and $\by$ from $\mu$.\footnote{It is important that the expectation is over two independent draws $\bx, \by$ from $\mu$.
 If the guarantee was over arbitrary an distribution $\mu$ over pairs of vectors $(\bx,\by)$ which are not necessarily independent, we would obtain by duality a worst-case sketch and run into the lower bounds we seek to overcome.} \end{itemize} \end{definition}

-Average-distortion sketching (Definition~\ref{def:avg-sketch}) provides an algorithmically richer alternative to average-distortion embeddings, first introduced in~\cite{R03} (see also \cite{N14,KNT21}).
+In what follows, we discuss aspects of Definition~\ref{def:avg-sketch} and draw a comparison to average-distortion embeddings, first introduced in~\cite{R03} (see also \cite{N14,KNT21}).
 In particular, given a metric space $(X,d_X)$ and a distribution $\mu$ supported on $X$, an average-distortion embedding $f\colon X \to \ell_1$ for $\mu$ into $\ell_1$ is a function satisfying the following two analogous guarantees: \begin{itemize} \item The function is non-expanding, in the sense that $\|f(x) - f(y)\|_1 \leq d_X(x,y)$ for all $x, y \in X$.
-This condition is equivalent to requiring $\Ex_{\boldf}\left[ \|\boldf(x) - \boldf(x)\|_1 \right] \leq d_{X}(x,y)$ for random functions $\boldf \colon X \to \ell_1$ by concatenating coordinates. \item The average-contraction over $\mu$ is bounded, in the sense that the expectation of $\| f(\bx) - f(\by)\|_1$ where $\bx$ and $\by$ are drawn independently from $\mu$ is at least $1/c$ times the expectation of $d_X(\bx,\by)$, where $\bx,\by\sim \mu$. \end{itemize} More generally, the image of the average-distortion embedding need not be $\ell_1$---it could be an arbitrary metric; however, it is most useful when mapping the original ``complicated'' metric space $(X, d_X)$ into a more tractable space, like $\ell_1$, which endows $(X, d_X)$ with other desirable mathematical or algorithmic properties up to average-distortion $c$.
-Average-distortion sketches in Definition~\ref{def:avg-sketch} generalize average-distortion embeddings in the same way that sketching generalizes embeddings.
-Unlike embeddings, the function $\sk$ in the sketch is not constrained to mapping points of $X$ to a metric; it is allowed to use an arbitrary encoding of the points, so long as pairs of sketches can be decoded.
+This condition is equivalent to requiring $\Ex_{\boldf}\left[ \|\boldf(x) - \boldf(x)\|_1 \right] \leq d_{X}(x,y)$ for random functions $\boldf \colon X \to \ell_1$ by concatenating coordinates. \item The average-contraction over $\mu$ is bounded, in the sense that the expectation of $\| f(\bx) - f(\by)\|_1$ where $\bx$ and $\by$ are drawn independently from $\mu$ is at least $1/c$ times the expectation of $d_X(\bx,\by)$, where $\bx,\by\sim \mu$. \end{itemize} Average-distortion sketches in Definition~\ref{def:avg-sketch} generalize average-distortion embeddings in the same way that sketching generalizes embeddings.
+Unlike embeddings, the function $\sk$ in the sketch is not constrained to mapping points of $X$ to $\ell_1$ (or even a metric); it is allowed to use an arbitrary encoding of the points, so long as pairs of sketches can be decoded.
 In particular, one approach to design average-distortion sketches is to use an average-distortion embedding into $\ell_1$, and then use a (worst-case) sketch for $\ell_1$.